Suspected Catalytic Converter Thieves Arrested In Elk Grove Thanks To Alert Neighbor

 ELK GROVE (CBS13) — An alert neighbor is being credited with helping them catch a suspected catalytic converter thief in Elk Grove last week.

-Elk Grove police say, late Friday evening, a neighbor near Emerald Vista Drive and E. Stockton Boulevard reported seeing a catalytic converter being stolen from their neighbor’s car.READ MORE: Hundreds Of Sacramento County Drive-Thru COVID-19 Vaccine Appointments Still Open
+Elk Grove police say, late Friday evening, a neighbor near Emerald Vista Drive and E. Stockton Boulevard reported seeing a catalytic converter being stolen from their neighbor’s car.READ MORE: Residents Concerned After Barrage of Bullets In Sacramento Neighborhood

-Officers got to the scene in time to find the suspect’s vehicle.READ MORE: Oak Park Blood Gang Member Convicted Of 1st Degree Murder In 2017 Shooting
+Officers got to the scene in time to find the suspect’s vehicle.READ MORE: Facebook Oversight Committee Upholds Former President Donald Trump’s Suspension From Social Media Platform

 A probable cause search was then done of the vehicle, with officers soon discovering the stolen catalytic converter along with other items like burglary tools, methamphetamine, and drug paraphernalia.

-Both the driver and a passenger in the suspect’s vehicle were eventually arrested.MORE NEWS: Deputies: Teen Boy Killed In Shooting Near Keyes Was Unintended Target
+Both the driver and a passenger in the suspect’s vehicle were eventually arrested.MORE NEWS: CHP Officer Hit By Drunk Driver In 2019 Returns To Work 564 Days Later